Study 329: 1998 SmithKline Beecham position paper

 In October 1998 the neurosciences division of SmithKline Beecham's Central Medical Affairs (CMAT) department distributed a position paper, "Seroxat/Paxil Adolescent Depression: Position piece on the phase III clinical studies", that discussed studies 329 and 377.
 The latter was a 12-week trial, comparing paroxetine and placebo in teenagers, conducted from 1995 to 1998.

 The SmithKline Beecham position paper explained that the company had decided not to submit trial data from studies 329 and 377 to regulators, and discussed how to "effectively manage the dissemination of these data in order to minimise any potential negative commercial impact".
 An attached memo noted that the results were disappointing and would not support a label claim that paroxetine could be used to treat adolescents: "The best that could have been achieved was a statement that, although safety data was reassuring, efficacy had not been demonstrated."
 The paper said: "it would be commercially unacceptable to include a statement that efficacy had not been demonstrated, as this would undermine the profile of paroxetine."

 Study 329 had shown "trends in efficacy in favour of Seroxat/Paxil across all indices of depression ...", according to the paper, "[but had] failed to demonstrate a statistically significant difference from placebo on the primary efficacy measures".
 Study 377 had shown a high placebo response rate and had "failed [to] demonstrate any separation of Seroxat/Paxil from placebo".
-SmithKline Beecham decided to publish study 329 but not 377, and not to submit either trial to the regulators, because they were "insufficiently robust to support a label change" for adolescent use".
+SmithKline Beecham decided to publish study 329 but not 377, and not to submit either trial to the regulators, because they were "insufficiently robust to support a regulatory submission and label change for this patient population".

 The document was leaked during a lawsuit and first published by the Canadian Medical Association Journal in March 2004.
 In response a GSK spokesperson said that "the memo draws an inappropriate conclusion and is not consistent with the facts ...
 GSK abided by all regulatory requirements for submitting safety data.
 We also communicated safety and efficacy data to physicians through posters, abstracts, and other publications."